Skip to content

 When and where to request an informal review

 A request for an informal review must be made within 20 days after the issuance of the decision.
-Requests must be in writing, but can be made by mail, email or fax.
-For the sake of ease and expediency, if you have access to email you may want to consider making your request that way, but any of the three ways will work.
+Requests must be in writing, but can be made by mail or email.
+For the sake of ease and expediency, if you have access to email you may want to consider making your request that way, but either way will work.

-Requests are made to the director of the DEC division that issued the decision.
+Requests are made directly to the director of the DEC division that issued the decision.

 What to include in a request for informal review

-As mentioned, a request for informal review can simply be a letter, mailed or faxed, or an email to the DEC division director that issued the decision you wish to appeal.
+As mentioned above, a request for informal review can simply be a mailed letter or an email to the DEC division director that issued the decision you wish to appeal.
 What to include in the letter or email is important and is specified in regulation (18 AAC 15.185(a)).
 Be sure to:

 • Include your name, mailing address and telephone number